liangzheng816/OfficeDocs-SharePoint/migration/new-and-improved-features-in-the-sharepoint-migration-tool.md

 The number of currently running tasks for each scenario can give you a quick glance at the migration status.

-The "add new migration" flow guides you to enter different sub-migration scenarios with clear context and user interactions.
+The "add new migration" flow guides you to enter different submigration scenarios with clear context and user interactions.
 This change lets you focus on one scenario to get the configuration done faster.

 #### Easier to manage your migration tasks